President | Vice-Presidents | Secretary-General

 District Judge.
 He also sits as a President of the Subordinate Military

 Court.
-Prior to judicial service, he clerked for the Chief Justice and
+Prior to judicial service in Singapore, he clerked for the Chief Justice and

-the Court of Appeal.
+the Court of Appeal of Singapore.
 He also undertook a stint as a Deputy Public

 Mr Quan is admitted as an advocate and solicitor of the Supreme Court